realworldocaml/book/en/06-variants.md

 We'll also represent this more complicated color-space as a variant, but this time, the different tags will have arguments which describe the data available in each case.
+Note that variants can have multiple arguments, which are separated by `*`'s.

 ```ocaml
 # type weight = Regular | Bold